neuromancer/re-private-eye/README.md

 ## Current status

-Barely playable: the intro, main menus as well as some of the first scenes (they can be played).
+Somehow playable: at least the first scenes can be played, but the game is not completable.
+Saving and loading a game is implemented, but there is only one slot.
 However, some important gameplay elements are missing, including:

-* Save and load games.
 * Diary.
 * Radios.

 Additionally, the mouse pointers used are not the original ones, so playing the game is a litte more difficult than expected.

+Finally, this re-implementation adds the following new features:

+* Any screen resolution (not only 640x480 as the original implementation).

 ### Project dependencies
 - Python 3